-Based on a 2012 study of wildfire in Vermont between 1905 and 2011, the size of wildfires has decreased to less than 2 acres per fire on average.
+Based on a 2012 study of wildfire in Vermont between 1905 and 2011, the size of wildfires has decreased to less than 2 Acres per fire on average.
 Prior to 1930, however, fire size was considerably larger with the banner year of 1908 recording 9 fires of over 1,000 Acres and two of those in the 5,000 Acre range.

-Previous Occurrences:

-The State Agency of Natural Resources keeps track of fires in the entire state.
+Previous Occurrences: The State Agency of Natural Resources keeps track of fires in the entire state.
 Most wildfires are never reported to State forestry officials and are therefore not shown in their annual reports.
 Based on the period between 2007 and 2015 those reported averaged just under 196 fires per year with 2015 being the outlier with 665 fires.
-Fire reports for the 2017 fire season were well below normal and the lowest since 2011.